 While sitting in a cafe in Indianapolis, game designers James Ernest and Eric Harshbarger came up with the concept of "GoFirst" dice, four dice that can determine who will go first in any game.
 The cute trick is that all four of these dice, and any subset, will always be a fair contest with no ties!
 It required the talents of mathematician Robert Ford to derive the right set of numbers, and now Eric sells these sets on his Web page, along with lots of other interesting custom dice.

 Of course, we think you should buy every board game with James Ernest's name on it.
-But if you have to start somewhere, you could do worse than Lords of Vegas.
-It's an area control game where players take the roles of casino moguls, building up the Las Vegas strip from nothing, and scrambling for resources as they go.
+But you have to start somewhere, and you could do worse than Lords of Vegas.
+It's an area control game starring casino moguls, building the Las Vegas strip from nothing, and scrambling for resources as they go.
 Lords of Vegas was co-designed by Mike Selinker, and was nominated for an Origins Award for best board game (2010).
-It's currently ranked #360 at boardgamegeek, which is pretty astounding.
+It's currently ranked #359 at boardgamegeek, which is pretty astounding.
+And it's also been featured on the Web series "TableTop."
 Check it out!